Benjamin-Pong/Biomedical-Lay-Summarization-BioNLP2025/README.md

    we rank sentences according to their similarity to the mean embedding of the uncondensed article, and selectthe top 40 sentences.
 7. The reverse of 6, where we segment the article to the same four core sections, extract the top 40 sentences and prepend the title and keywords.

 Each of the scripts are found in the `preprocessing_script` and can be reimported into CoLab for use directly.
-You will need a GPU for this, and likely one stronger than the free tier GPUs.

 ### Available Scripts;
 -[`preprocess23.py`](./preprocessing_script/preprocess23.py) --For Strategies 2 (title) & 3 (title + keywords)